jeffgillan/geospatial_pipeline/README.md

 ## Pipeline Exploration
-I am trying to create a pipeline of sequential containers that creates drone imagery products and then does some point cloud analysis.
+I have created a pipeline of sequential containers that creates drone imagery products and then does some point cloud analysis.
 The first container is `opendronemap/odm` and the second container is `jeffgillan/pdal_copc:1.0`.
-I want outputs from the first container (point clouds .las) to serve as inputs for the second container (some PDAL analysis).
-I am exploring the use of docker-compose to create this pipeline.
+I want outputs from the first container (point clouds .las) to serve as inputs for the second container (using PDAL to convert .las to .copc).

 A `docker-compose.yml` is used to orchestrate this pipeline